George Harmon (footballer): Club career

-West Brom
+West Bromwich Albion

-Harmon started his career with West Bromwich Albion coming through their youth tanks and playing for their under-21 team in the EFL Trophy.
+On 3 July 2019, Harmon signed his first professional contract with West Bromwich Albion, penning a two-year deal.
+On 27 May 2021, the club announced he would leave the club following the expiration of his contract.

 Oxford City

 On 6 August 2021, following his release from West Bromwich Albion earlier that summer, Harmon signed for National League South side Oxford City following a trial with the club.
-Harmon made 43 appearances for the club, scoring seven goals, and won the Supporters’ Player of the Season award.
+Harmon made 43 appearances for the club, scoring seven goals, and won the Supporters' Player of the Season award.

 Ross County

 On 22 June 2022, Harmon signed a two-year contract with Ross County.
-On 19 July 2022, Harmon made his first start for the club after he replaced Ben Purrington in Ross County’s 2–0 victory against Alloa Athletic in the Scottish League Cup.
+On 19 July 2022, Harmon made his first start for the club after he replaced Ben Purrington in Ross County's 2–0 victory against Alloa Athletic in the Scottish League Cup.
 On 6 August 2022, Harmon made his first appearance in the Scottish Premiership in a 3–1 defeat to Celtic after he replace Jordy Hiwula.
+He scored his first goal for the club on 5 November 2022, in a 3–2 win against St Mirren.
+On 17 June 2024, he signed a new two-year contract with the club.

+Cheltenham Town

+On 8 August 2025, Harmon returned to England, joining League Two club Cheltenham Town on a one-year deal.
+He made his debut for the club on 9 August 2025, in a 2–0 defeat to Chesterfield.